teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 2 × Raspberry Pi Camera Module 3 Wide
 ```

-The camera system is positioned to observe the working area of the track while allowing different image regions to perform different tasks.
+The camera arrangement is designed to observe the useful portion of the track while allowing different image regions to perform different tasks.

 The documented viewing direction is approximately: